Simon Perfect unpacks the basics of Islamic law and explores the controversies around shari’a councils in Britain. 25/02/2019

 But what about the common accusations that shari’a councils discriminate against women?

 In 2017–18, the Home Office established an independent commission to review the work of shari’a councils.
 Among the councils reviewed by the commission, there was evidence of good practice: the councils almost always granted a divorce to women seeking it; religious divorce was granted as a formality in the event of a civil divorce; and reports of domestic abuse were passed on to the police.
 But there was also evidence of bad practice.
 In some councils, there are problems which disadvantage or even put at risk the women they are trying to help.
 Some insisted on mediation between the couple as a preliminary step in the process, which could be entirely inappropriate if the relationship was abusive.
 Sometimes the mediation could involve intrusive questioning about the relationship, or could be drawn out for several months.
-Some councils lacked proper safeguarding procedures, and few had women as actual panel members.
+Some councils lacked proper safeguarding procedures, and few had women as actual panel members (with some notable exceptions).

 So what should be done about shari’a councils?